THE UNIVERSITY CONSORTIUM: A New Harriman Joint Initiative

 Led by Andrei Yakovlev and Timothy Frye, former director of the Harriman Institute, the International Center for the Study of Institutions and Developmen (ICSID), housed at the Higher School of Economics in Moscow, brings together Russian and foreign experts in economics and political science.
 The Harriman and HSE have both hosted conferences, as well as faculty and student exchanges.
 The major research project for 2014-16 is "Factors of Career Ttrajectories of Bureaucratic Elits, Informal Institutions, and Provision of Public Goods."

-The Organization for the Advancement of Studies of Inner Eurasian Societies (OASIES) brings together the community of Columbia University graduate students and scholars from varied disciplines and area studies perspectives.
-OASIES seeks to foster dialogue and partnership between the Harriman Institute and the East Asian, Middle Eastern, and South Asian institutes at Columbia.
+The Organization for the Advancement of Studies of Inner Eurasian Societies (OASIES) brought together the community of Columbia University graduate students and scholars from varied disciplines and area studies perspectives.
+OASIES sought to foster dialogue and partnership between the Harriman Institute and the East Asian, Middle Eastern, and South Asian institutes at Columbia.
+Read about the group

 The Harriman Institute is an institutional member of SHERA, which was founded to bring together scholars specializing in the art and architecture of Eastern Europe and the former Soviet Union.
 SHERA was one of the cosponsors of the conference "100 Years of Suprematism," held at the Harriman in December 2015.

 Based in Washington, D.C., with an office in Moscow, the U.S.-Russia Business Council is the premier U.S.-based trade association representing the trade and investment interests of its U.S. and Russian member companies on bilateral commercial matters.
 The Harriman Institute is an institutional member.